KTStephano/ktstephano.github.io/rendering/opengl/prog_vtx_pulling.markdown

 This is part of a tutorial series teaching advanced modern OpenGL.
 To use all features to their fullest you will need to target OpenGL 4.6.
 These articles assume you have familiarity with OpenGL.

 With the old way of using OpenGL, it required that you send things like vertex, uv, and normal data in a format that the driver could understand and use.
 This meant using vertex buffer objects (VBOs) and vertex array objects (VAOs).
-With programmable vertex pulling we will be getting rid of VBOs and VAOs entirely and using our own data format with manual data unpacking in the shader.
+With programmable vertex pulling we will be getting rid of VBOs entirely and using our own data format with manual data unpacking in the shader.
 This gives us a lot of flexibility with how we structure our data and will be very useful in future articles that will discuss other advanced techniques.

 If you haven't already, make sure you check out the [Shader Storage Buffer Objects (SSBOs)](/rendering/opengl/ssbos) tutorial since we will be using those here.